PhilippSalvisberg/docker-odb/README.md

 		docker logs xe

-	The log schould look as follows:
+	The log should look as follows:

 		found files in /u01/app/oracle/oradata Using them instead of initial database ORACLE instance started.